 Photos by Lisa Maloney (left) and Rick Day (right)

 In 1994, Richard Lima was ready to give up on modeling.
 He’d been in Miami for a week, knocking on agencies’ doors all day, returning to his motel room, dejected, at night.
 He told his girlfriend they’d better start packing to head back to Minneapolis, where he’d been doing snow removal.
 She told him there was one last agency to try: Ford.
 Lima laughed—Ford was an industry behemoth, representing such supermodels as Naomi Campbell—but the next day, he went to their office, portfolio in hand.
 They signed him on the spot.
 A few weeks later, he landed a Versace shoot with Claudia Schiffer and photographer Bruce Weber, and it became clear that Lima’s snow-shoveling days were behind him.
-In the decade and a half since, he’s strutted catwalks around the world, starred in Ralph Lauren underwear ads (the first Latino man to do so), and graced the pages of GQ, Vogue, and Cosmopolitan, to name a few.
+In the decades since, he’s strutted catwalks around the world, starred in Ralph Lauren underwear ads (the first Latino man to do so), and graced the pages of GQ, Vogue, and Cosmopolitan, to name a few.

 Now a grandfather, Lima’s not only still modeling; he’s an endurance athlete and fitter than ever.
 We chatted with him about his incredible journey and how he’s in the best shape of his life at 47, thanks to a plant-based diet.

 Photo by Rick Day

 Could you talk about where you came from and how you got where you are today?